gardener/test-infra/docs/GetStarted.md

  ### Locations
  Locations are references to a local directory or a github repository where the TestDefinition reside.
- These 2 localtion types are used by the testmachinery to search for all TestDefinitions.
+ These 2 location types are used by the TestMachinery to search for all TestDefinitions.

  Git Location:
  ```yaml